RomeDAO/rome-contracts-template/README.md

 yarn test
 ```

-The tests are run forge which requires an additional step to set up your machine:
+The tests are run with forge which requires an additional step to set up your machine:

-Install forge (Following instruction [here](https://github.com/gakonst/foundry)):
+Install forge by following the instructions [here](https://github.com/gakonst/foundry)

 ## SCRIPTS